sophiathekitty/NullHubMVC-Base/README.md

 ## Setup

-first run the raspberry pi config wizard and get everything setup so you can ssh into the pi and it's connected to your network
+first run the raspberry pi config wizard and get everything setup so you can ssh into the pi and it's connected to your network. may also want to enable the serial, gpio, and spi interfaces depending on the project.

 ```bash
 sudo raspi-config